taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 Guardian is a token based authentication library for use with Elixir applications.
 Guardian uses JSON Web Tokens (JWT) by default for the token.

-If you are unfamiliar with JWT's, you should check out [jwt.io](https://jwt.io/introduction/) for a great introduction to JSON Web Tokens.
+If you are unfamiliar with JSON Web Tokens, you should check out [jwt.io](https://jwt.io/introduction/) for a great introduction

 Before we start diving into the details of implementing Guardian into a Phoenix API, we should first take a look at a few common authentication flows and understand how the flows work.
 If you're pretty familiar with the topics, then go ahead and move on.
 If you're not, then go ahead and give [this](/session-and-token-based-authentication-flows) post a read.

 ## Setting Up The Application

-First things first, we will scaffold a new Phoenix application that is backed by a database and has the functionality to manage users.
+First things first, we will scaffold a new Phoenix API that is backed by a database and has the functionality to manage users.

 We'll do this by generating a new Phoenix project without the assets folder and html views.